mutalyzer/semantic-mutalyzer/README.md

 ### How to add a new API operation

-As of this writing, only the `runMutalyzer` operation is supported (and that only partially).
 To add a new server operation, the following things should be done:

 1. In `/src/swagger.es6.js`, add a specification of the new operation in the `paths` object.
    If necessary, add related data-type specifications in `definitions`.